Upgrade if installed, otherwise install fresh

 browser-act reload # Reload page

-Page State & Interaction
+# Page State & Interaction

 browser-act state # Interactive elements with index numbers

-browser-act screenshot # Screenshot (auto path)
+browser-act screenshot # Screenshot (--full for full page)

 browser-act screenshot ./page.png # Screenshot to specific path